 You can only make spouse contributions if we have your spouse’s tax file number and limits apply to how much you can contribute.

-Remember to consider your debt levels and financial commitments before making extra contributions to you or your loved one’s super.
+You should consider your debt levels before adding to your partner’s super.

 should consider you and your partners financial circumstances, contribution

 caps, and tax issues before adding to your partner’s super.
 Salary sacrifice may affect some Government

 benefits and employee benefits.
 Consider getting financial advice before